 Glenn is a Kentucky Licensed Pastoral Counselor.
 His vocational pilgrimage also included being a Psychiiatric RN for 10 years.
 He's been a pastoral counselor for over 20 years and provide the usual broad range of services including individual, marital, family and group counseling for intrapersonal and interpersonal problems.
 Depression, anxiety, bipolar disorder, trauma, sexual abuse, gender and sexual identIty struggles are some of the issues we treat.
 It would be my privilege to “Help you and not get in your way.”
 In the process of working on long-standing life issues or current crisis something else may emerge which you may decide to engage.

 Your inner-most being, that quiet and sure part of yourself, presses ever so slightly yet persistently that something fundamentally is out of synch.
 You know there is more.
 You don’t know how or necessarily where to acquire it but you know it calls to you, moves within you.
 Central in this drama is a twin opportunity: To know God as God is, which moves beyond mental maps or constructs of God, and to know yourself and your life's work in relationship to God.

-To enter into this twin mystery is to enter into a high order of subjectivity.
+To enter into this twin mystery of self-awareness and God awareness is to enter into a high order of subjectivity.
 The need for a companion is significant.
 There is a long history in the Christian tradition and other traditions of this companioning called spiritual direction, spiritual formation, or spiritual guidance to name a few.
 God has a way with each of us that is unique and specific.
 A spiritual companion is there for guidance not determination.
 Your starting place in this pursuit matters little; believer, unbeliever, agnostic, atheist, doubter, or simply confused.
 We will find a way, that is your way, that may well becomes God's way in you.

 Peace to you,